nothingnothings/r3f-portfolio/README.md

 Due to several issues that needed to be ironed out, the project took quite some time to finish.
 To ensure a working design in most devices, many techniques were used (such as the usage and management of the &lt;Bounds&gt; Drei component).

 Another challenge was the interaction of the React Three Fiber library with other libraries (like `react-wordcloud`), which led to performance issues.
-These were addressed through extensive tweaking and debugging with the Leva component, ultimately resolving the problems.
+These were addressed through extensive tweaking and debugging, with the help of the Leva GUI component.

-The interactive background component, composed of many words in a single block, was made possible by the `react-wordcloud` library, which randomizes each word's positions before joining them all together.
+The interactive background component, composed of many words in a single block, was made possible by the `react-wordcloud` library, which randomizes each word's position, before joining them all together.
 The end goal was to generate something like <a href="https://github.com/nothingnothings/r3f-portfolio/blob/master/wordcloud.jpg" target="_blank" rel="noreferrer noopener">this</a>.

 The app was deployed with the help of Netlify, and can be accessed <a href="https://arthur-panazolo.netlify.app/" target="_blank" rel="noreferrer noopener">here</a>.